admarschoonen/TouchLib/api---introduction.md

 in_book: 2
 ---

-On these pages you can find documentation of the variables and functions of TouchLib.
+On these pages you can find how to create a TouchLib object as well as documentation of the variables and functions of TouchLib.